marlonmarcello/hyprdrive/README.md

 ### Module 2: Interacting with Hyprland (IPC)

-2.1: Asynchronous Rust with tokio.
+2.1: Asynchronous Rust

-2.2: Connecting to the Hyprland event socket using tokio.
+2.2: Connecting to the Hyprland event socket

 2.3: Building a robust, asynchronous event listener.